Sign Up with Campus Explorer and join our 2 million+ members.

 Which is Better…Public or Private?

-Keep in mind, the quality of education depends largely on the individual school.
+Keep in mind, the quality of education depends largely on the individual school and the student.
 While many private schools sometimes offer more individual attention, special programs in public universities might offer just as much (if not more) personal attention.
 When it comes to advanced research and graduate programs, many public universities are leaders in their fields.

 Public schools, simply by virtue of their size, often offer an extremely diverse student body and many opportunities for student involvement.
 However, at private schools, admissions departments make a point of trying to find a diverse class every year – even if the overall size of the student body is significantly smaller.